iamkay556/Track1SRA2025/matlab_sim_kai/README.txt

 to do:
-- fix last dropout extra step?
+- code 3d plot for abg
 - optimise
 - x on end of graph, add o on end for winner
 - credits & readme